 Liver may be the healthier choice as opposed to other dog treats available out there, but when consumed in large quantities, it might increase the risk of hypervitaminosis in your dog.

-Liver contains an impressive amount of vitamin A, but offering it to your dog every now and then can give him way more of the vitamin than his body needs, increasing the risk of vitamin toxicity.
+Liver contains an impressive amount of vitamin A, but offering it to your dog too often can give him way more of the vitamin than his body needs, increasing the risk of vitamin toxicity.

 Storing Liver Dog Treats

 I keep the treats I make for Bubba in a container in the fridge.
 I make sure they’re covered with a tight-fitting lid and they can stay in the fridge for a week, up to 10 days.
 If there is any mold, slime or funky smells coming from the pieces, pitch the whole batch.

 Want To Freeze The Homemade Liver Treats?

 I haven’t done it, but I’m sure it wouldn’t be a problem.
 If I were to freeze them, I would place them in a freezer-safe container or bag, and include a piece of paper towel in the bag to absorb any extra moisture should there be any.

 They should stay good in the freezer for up to a few months.

 Can I Make A Double Batch?

 Absolutely.
 However, you’ll want to look at some safe storage.
 That’s when I’d freeze the treats and bring out only the amount I’ll use in the next few days.
 Let them thaw at room temp and then keep them in the fridge as described.

 Well, again, I know they don’t look the greatest… but… I can almost guarantee that your pooch will LOVE them.
 My guy is THE pickiest eater on earth, and he loves them.